 This Plan's primary goal is to create a world class life sciences center.
-A range of housing options and amenities is needed to support this development and help achieve County housing goals.
-The transportation infrastructure proposed in this Plan will link the LSC Districts in a sustainable development pattern where people can walk, bike, or use transit to reach their destinations.
+A range of housing options and amenities is needed to support this development and help achieve County housing goals, including Moderately Priced Dwelling Units and workforce housing.
+The transportation infrastructure proposed in this Plan will link the LSC districts in a sustainable development pattern where people can walk, bike, or use transit to reach their destinations.

-One of the County's fundamental planning tools is the jobs-housing balance, the ratio of jobs to housing units in an area.
+One of the County's fundamental planning tools is the jobshousing balance-the ratio of jobs to housing units in an area.
 Creating a balance provides the opportunity for people to live near work, which can reduce traffic congestion.
 While a balanced jobs-housing ratio does not guarantee that the housing will be occupied by those who work nearby, opportunities to live near work should be provided.

 To date, the LSC has developed as a single-purpose, single-use employment center.
-Housing has not been a permitted use so the jobs-housing ratio is not balanced.
+Housing has not been a permitted use so the jobs-housing ratio within this area is not balanced.
 Because the LSC's focus has been on economic development and jobs, not housing, achieving the optimal jobs-housing balance within this small geographic area is unrealistic.
 However, over a broader area, the appropriate ratio can be achieved.

-The 1990 Plan proposed new residential neighborhoods on large tracts of land near the LSC, not within it, including new neighborhoods at the King Farm, the Crown Farm, and the Thomas Farm (Fallsgrove).
+The 1990 Plan proposed new residential neighborhoods on large tracts of land near the LSC, including new neighborhoods at the King Farm, the Crown Farm, and the Thomas Farm (Fallsgrove).
 King Farm and Fallsgrove were annexed into the City of Rockville and are nearly built-out.
 The Crown Farm was annexed into the City of Gaithersburg, which approved a mixed-use community with 2,250 dwelling units that is not yet under construction.
+Existing housing that is near the LSC and within the Plan boundaries totals 3,262 dwelling units (of which 230 are senior units) at the Decoverly and Traville communities and the Washingtonian cluster north of Crown Farm.

-This Plan recommends a new residential community on the current site of the County's Public Service Training Academy (PSTA), LSC West.
+This Plan recommends a new residential community on the current site of the County's Public Safety Training Academy (PSTA), LSC West.
 Housing development on this site could yield 2,000 new dwelling units.
-In addition, the Plan recommends that housing be allowed as a secondary use in the LSC Central and LSC Belward Districts, which, along with several other sites in the greater LSC could yield 3,000 new dwelling units.
-Residential development must provide Moderately Priced Dwelling Units and workforce housing.
+In addition, the Plan recommends that housing be allowed as a secondary use in the LSC Central District, which, along with several other sites in the greater LSC, could yield 3,750 new dwelling units.
+In LSC Central, the Plan allows 30 percent of the density to be used for housing.
+If all LSC Central property owners utilized this option, the total dwelling units in the district could be 2,225.
+This maximum theoretical amount will not be achieved in LSC Central due to the existing built environment and the business objectives of the property owners.